-Free Aon cut-e Practice: scales Numerical, Verbal, and Inductive Simulation
+Aon cut-e Practice: scales Numerical, Verbal, and Inductive Simulation

-What this free Aon cut-e practice includes
+What this Aon cut-e practice includes

 cut-e scales is a family of short modular tests, each 5 to 12 minutes.
 The three most common modules are scales numerical (cls), scales verbal (clv), and scales lst (inductive/logical).
-This free practice simulates all three in sequence, totaling roughly 25 minutes.
+This practice simulates all three in sequence, totaling roughly 25 minutes.
 Each module is adaptive: difficulty adjusts based on your answers, so your first 2 to 3 items calibrate the track for the remainder.

 At the end, you receive a per-module score, a percentile against a European professional norm group, and detailed walkthroughs.
 Aon cut-e reporting includes both a raw score and a Stanine (1 to 9) rating, which is common in German-speaking hiring markets.
 Your invitation email will usually specify which modules you face.